Do SN 1987A data yield the three neutrino masses?: Discussion

-\subsection{Alternate explanations for the LSD neutrinos?}
+\subsubsection{Alternate explanations for the LSD neutrinos?}

-Many phenomena in nature on the fringes of the known have alternative explanations.
-All the alternate explanations of the LSD neutrino burst being $m^2<0$ tachyons have their own problems.
+There are other explanations of the LSD burst, besides tachyons but they each have problems.
 Thus, perhaps the most likely alternate possibility is that a supernova can bang more than once.
-In fact, Galeotti and Pizzella have even claimed there was a third bang-- not in the LSD detector but in Kamiokande II at a time about 20 min after the main burst.~\citep{Galeotti2007} However, Kamiokande II does not acknowledge this burst.
-Supernovae undergoing multiple bangs is a known phenomenon (known as Pulsational pair-instability supernovae), which can occur for very massive stars according to Woosley.~\citep{Woosley2017} According to him SN 1987A had a helium core of 5 to 6 $M_{sun}$ which is characteristic of an $18 - 20 M_{sun}$ main sequence star.
-However, this mass is too small to experience the pair instability which requires He core masses of at least $37 M_{sun}.$ Additionally, Woosley notes that pulsational pair instaility supernovae do not produce detectable neutrino bursts.
-Among the other alternative explanations of the LSD burst are:
+In fact, Galeotti and Pizzella have even claimed there was a third bang-- not in the LSD detector but in Kamiokande II at a time about 20 min after the main burst.~\citep{Galeotti2007} Supernovae undergoing multiple bangs is a known phenomenon (known as Pulsational pair-instability supernovae), which can occur for very massive stars according to Woosley.~\citep{Woosley2017} However, the mass of SN 1987A was too small to experience the pair instability and in any case the phenomenon are not known to produce detectable neutrino bursts.